crrdlx/hostr/SETUP.md

 - **Safety**: The bridge prevents duplicates and respects Hive’s posting limits.

 ## Need Help?
-- On the Hive side, comment with `!HELP` or `!help` in any Hive post and describe your issue.
+- On the Hive side, reach out to @crrdlx or comment anywhere with `!HELP` or `!help` in any Hive post and describe your issue.
 Someone will respond.
-- On the Nostr side, message crrdlx at `npub1qpdufhjpel94srm3ett2azgf49m9dp3n5nm2j0rt0l2mlmc3ux3qza082j`.
+- On the Nostr side, message crrdlx at `npub1qpdufhjpel94srm3ett2azgf49m9dp3n5nm2j0rt0l2mlmc3ux3qza082j`
 - Check `README.md` for more details.

 Happy bridging!